streamlit/docs/content/library/api/widgets/checkbox.md

 <YouTube videoId="Jte0Reue7z8" />

-In the next video, we'll take it a step further and learn how to combine a [button](/library/api-reference/widgets/st.button), [checkbox](/library/api-reference/widgets/st.checkbox) and [radio button](/library/api-reference/widgets/st.radio)!
+In the video below, we'll take it a step further and learn how to combine a [button](/library/api-reference/widgets/st.button), [checkbox](/library/api-reference/widgets/st.checkbox) and [radio button](/library/api-reference/widgets/st.radio)!

 <YouTube videoId="EnXJBsCIl_A" />